JulianCohan/github-code-finder-web/GETTING_STARTED.md

 4. Select these scopes: `public_repo` and `read:packages`
 5. Click "Generate token" and copy it

-> **Note**: Without a GitHub token, the app will still work but will use mock data instead of real GitHub results.
+**Note**: A GitHub token is required for the application to function properly.

 ### 5. Set Up Firebase (Optional)